TheDaleks/ContentDK/Markdowns/2013-12-31-why-anarchy.md

 [^8] For examples of what might exist one day, see Guillory, G., Tinsley, P., [*“The Role of Subscription-Based Patrol and Restitution in the Future of Liberty”*](b://9ddd9f961465d2d6c0d27969151539ce65792c1499ecf9001fe9ceb3416b8b93), vol. 1, no. 12, *Libertarian Papers*, 2009 for free-market production models for police protection and Block, W., *The Privatization of Roads and Highways*, Ludwig von Mises Institute, 2 Nov 2012 for free-market production models for roads.

+[^9] *Additional note, December 2020* I have seen since writing this article that what I have said is actually _not_ true.
+Anarchists in Bitcoin have not had a strong sense of property and contract.
+I was used to the anarchocapitalists in the Mises Institute.
+Anarchists in Bitcoin have not believed that there is anything wrong with hijacking the system and changing the rules.
+They have not known what a dictator really looks like and can be easily manipulated into slavery.
+At the same time, I have also seen that most other people are the same way.
+They are easily abused with fear of covid-19 and cannot see that they are being scammed or that they are victims of fraud.
+We cannot make a better society without a better understanding of how not to be abused, and if anarchists don't know, who does?

+I have seen that there will be attempts to hijack any reasoned attempt to make society from sanctimonious people who want to be parasites.
+The advantage of a Republic at least is that it cannot be changed easily by idiots who have no idea what they're doing.
+People who can reason must find each other and stick together before they can make anything better.
+If they cannot tell who is reasonable, all their effors will be undermined.